 These improvements are part of VDOT’s Transform 66 Inside the Beltway program to move more travelers efficiently through the I-66 corridor during peak periods.
-The Transform 66 project includes Express Lanes operation (carpool, express buses, and dynamically-priced tolls for solo drivers) on I-66 between the Beltway and Route 29 (Lee Highway) in Rosslyn during peak periods.
+The Transform 66 Project includes Express Lanes operation (carpool, express buses, and dynamically-priced tolls for solo drivers) on I-66 between the Beltway and Route 29 in Rosslyn during peak periods.
 Toll revenues are being used to fund increased transit service, enhanced carpool options for travelers, and other multimodal improvements in the I-66 Corridor.

 The $85.7 million construction contract for the I-66 Eastbound Widening Project was awarded to the Design-Build team of Lane Construction Corporation/Rinker Design Associates in December 2017.
-The project is funded through a combination of federal and state sources, including bond proceeds, priority transportation funds, and dedicated state funding.
+The project was funded through a combination of federal and state sources, including bond proceeds, priority transportation funds, and dedicated state funding.

 |Award Design-Build contract||December 2017|

 |Open new eastbound lane||December 2020|

 |Project completion (includes landscaping and signal work at Lee Hwy)||Spring 2021|

 |Project Brochure from Design Public Hearing - December 2016 (PDF 6MB)|